Missing radioactive capsule found in Australia

 - Published

-Authorities in Australia say they have found a radioactive capsule which went missing last week.
+Authorities in Australia say they have found a tiny radioactive capsule which went missing last week.

 Emergency services had "literally found the needle in the haystack", authorities in Western Australia said.